syncfusion-content/wpf-docs/wpf/Scheduler/TimelineView.md

 documentation: ug
 ---

-# Timeline View in WPF Scheduler (SfSchedule)
+# Timeline Views in WPF Scheduler (SfSchedule)
 `TimelineView` displays the dates in horizontal time axis with the desired day’s count.
+Scheduler supports to display the `TimelineDay`, `TimelineWeek`, `TimelineWorkWeek` and `TimelineMonth` views.
 You can see the past or future dates by scrolling to the right or left.
 Each view displays events accurately across the time slots with an intuitive drag-and-drop feature.
 It provides support to highlight the selected region of time slots and handle interaction.

 ## Change time interval
-You can customize the interval of timeslots in the timeline view by using the [TimeInterval](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeInterval) property of [TimelineViewSettings](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimelineViewSettings.html).
+You can customize the interval of timeslots in the timeline views by using the [TimeInterval](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_TimeInterval) property of [TimelineViewSettings](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.TimelineViewSettings.html).
+This property will be applicable to `TimelineDay`, `TimelineWeek`and `TimelineWorkWeek` views.

 {% tabs %}
 {% highlight c# %}
-Schedule.ViewType = SchedulerViewType.Timeline;
+Schedule.ViewType = SchedulerViewType.TimelineWeek;
 Schedule.TimelineViewSettings.TimeInterval = new System.TimeSpan(0, 120, 0);
 {% endhighlight %}
 {% endtabs %}